 To use this Radiation Network software, you must submit a desired Station Name by which you would be known over the network.
 Examples include an Organization or Company name, your Ham Radio call sign or other handle, or a Locational reference, etc. Enter your Station Name in the field above the Add to Cart button, following these rules:

 If you need a Data Cable, choose that also from Related Products.
 Note that the Inspector USB, Inspector EXP-USB, and the Digilert 200 already come with a compatible USB cable.
-However, the Observer brand of software that comes with the SEI Inspector USB, EXP, and Digilert 200 is not compatible with the Radiation Network.
+However, the Observer brand of software that comes with the Ranger, EXP, and Digilert 200 is not compatible with the Radiation Network.